-3.2.9 The Borough contains a large number of open spaces, some of which are listed in table 3.2.
-In addition there are 1,294 Tree Preservation Orders in borough at present and three historic parks and gardens (Thorndon Park, Warley Place and Weald Park).
+- Old orchards - Urban habitats - 3.2.9 There are also 140 Local Wildlife Sites in Brentwood, as identified in 'Nature Conservation Brentwood.
+A Reference Guide', including the Essex Wildlife Trust Reserves of Warley Place and Thorndon Park North and South, which are shown on the Replacement Local Plan Proposals Map. - 3.2.10 The Borough contains a large number of open spaces, some of which are listed in table 3.2.
+In addition there are 1,294 Tree Preservation Orders in the Borough at present and three historic parks and gardens (Thorndon Park, Warley Place and Weald Park).
 The condition of the historic parks and gardens is unknown.
-The Woodland Trust has found that 3.9% of the Borough of Brentwood is covered by ancient woodland.
+The Woodland Trust has found that 3.9% of the Borough of Brentwood is covered by ancient woodland83.